Henk Meutgeert

 During many years, Meutgeert performed as pianist in the quartet of

-Herman Schoonderwalt, which could be heard on radioshows
+saxophonist/clarinetist Herman Schoonderwalt, which could be heard on radioshows

 regularly.
 He also gave a series of concerts of a somewhat educating character.
 Together

-Francien van Tuinen and Deborah Brown, he performed
+with, among others, singers Francien van Tuinen and Deborah Brown, he performed

-Gershwin (and other American composers), and explained about the
+the music of Gershwin (and other American composers), and explained about the

 music as well.